dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Crypto craze
    1. Its a religion.
 More religion than asset.
    1. Cryptonite, better watch out
+   1. A question of trust.
+Can you trust the code when there are hackers trying to exploit the developers mistakes?
    1. Volatile because of a lack of fundamental valuation.
    1. A libertarian fantasy
    1. An alternative economic model